delvedor/appversion/README.md

 - [x] Update status number
 - [x] Badge generator with the application version for the README.md.
 - [x] Move `json`, `markdown`, `ignore` and `appversion` inside `config` field
+- [x] Implement "New version" message
+- [x] Split the code in multiple files divided by function.
+- [ ] When init is called, apv must create appversion.json with the same version number of package.json.
 - [ ] Integration with GitHub
 - [ ] SHA generator